 Zagreb’s ever expanding gastro scene is always on the rise and with longer days and increasingly warmer weather, staying in seems like a bad idea.
 Andriana and I decided to make the most of our Saturday evening while wondering through Zagreb’s prettiest park (No matter what season), Zrinjevac which was hosting a sweets festival.

 For a change, I wasn’t interested in dessert and needed a proper meal, at first we thought we should check out Vinodol Restaurant located on the trendy Nikola Tesla Street but after a rather non-elitest experience at the newly opened & over-hyped Barbieri’s Bar & Restaurant two weeks ago, I wasn’t in the mood for a fancy place that could let me down.
-I needed a place I could 100% rely on to feed me hearty organic food and after reflecting back on our first team meeting at Bistro 75, we decided it deserved a second visit.
+(Read my Review on Barbieri’s being my worst restaurant experience in Croatia here) I needed a place I could 100% rely on to feed me hearty organic food and after reflecting back on our first team meeting at Bistro 75, we decided it deserved a second visit.

 Bistro 75 opened it’s doors end of 2015 and it’s Preradovićeva Ulica address is one of Zagreb’s most prominent and well connected roads, just a two minute walk to the main square.
 Everything in Zagreb revolves around it’s proximity to Ban Jelacic Square.

 While browsing the menu (also available in English, so feel free to ask), we sipped on ice cold water with fresh lime.
 The menu is short, precise and not too confusing, it also changes daily.
 There was a selection of fresh salads, falafels, burgers and burritos.
 Bistro 75 has made a name for itself with it’s sandwiches and they are busiest during lunchtime.
 Andriana and I carefully dissect each option on the terrace, often admiring the stunning Zagreb sunset.